The Royal Tenenbaums: Plot

 Royal Tenenbaum explains to his three adolescent children, Chas, Margot, and Richie, that he and his wife, Etheline, are separating.
 Each of the children achieved great success at a young age.
 Chas is a math and business genius, from whom Royal steals money.
 Margot, who was adopted, was awarded a grant for a play that she wrote in the ninth grade.
-Richie is a tennis prodigy and artist who expresses his love for Margot through paintings.
-Royal regularly takes Richie on outings without the other children.
+Richie is a tennis prodigy and artist who expresses his love for Margot.
 Eli Cash is the Tenenbaums' neighbor and Richie's best friend.
 Also part of the Tenenbaum household is Pagoda, the trusted valet.

 Twenty-two years later, Royal is kicked out of the hotel where he has been living.
 The children are in a post-success slump, with Richie traveling the world on a cruise ship, following a breakdown.
 He writes to Eli revealing his romantic love for Margot.
 Chas has become overprotective of his sons, Ari and Uzi, following his wife Rachael's death in a plane crash.
 Margot is married to neurologist Raleigh St. Clair, from whom she hides her smoking and her checkered past.
-Raleigh is conducting research on a subject named Dudley Heinsbergen.
+Raleigh is conducting research on a subject named Dudley Heinsbergen, and diagnoses Dudley with Heinsbergen Syndrome.

 Etheline's longtime accountant, Henry Sherman, proposes to her.
-Learning of Henry's proposal, Royal claims that he has stomach cancer to win back his wife's and children's affections.
+Learning of Henry's proposal via Pagoda, Royal claims that he has stomach cancer to win back his wife's and children's affections.
 Etheline calls her children home, and Royal moves back in and sets up medical equipment in Richie's room.
 Royal learns of Chas' overprotective nature and takes his grandsons on an adventure involving shoplifting and dog fighting.
 On their return, Chas berates him for endangering his boys while Royal accuses Chas of having a nervous breakdown.

-Eli, with whom Margot has been having an affair, tells her that Richie loves her.
+Eli, with whom Margot has been having an affair, tells her that Richie told him he loves her.
 Royal discovers the affair and objects to Margot's treatment of Raleigh, who confides to Richie his suspicions of Margot having an affair.
 He and Richie hire a private investigator to surveil her.
-Meanwhile, Henry investigates Royal's cancer claim and discovers his hospital had closed, his doctor does not exist, and that his cancer medication is only candy.
-He confronts Pagoda, the servant, and gathers the family to tell them that Royal has been lying about his illness.
-Afterwards, Royal and Pagoda move out.
+Meanwhile, Henry investigates Royal's cancer claim and discovers his hospital had closed, his doctor does not exist, and that his cancer medication is only Tic Tacs.
+He confronts Pagoda, Royal's partner in the scheme, and gathers the family to tell them that Royal has been lying about his illness.
+Afterwards, Royal and Pagoda are kicked out from the family home and into a gypsy cab.